-- Conduct a TBI Needs & Resources Assessment - Collaborate with partners to increase TBI screening within the DMH/DD/SAS system as well as at a Domestic Violence Program Pilot Site.
-Hire a Neuro-Resource Facilitator/Outreach Coordinator for technical assistance with the identified pilot screening entities/programs and to provide resource information to individuals with TBI, family members, professionals and other stakeholders. - Hire a Training Coordinator, create a statewide training plan for TBI and conduct TBI training on identified topics statewide. - Strengthen the Information & Referral Process and documentation across the state.
+- Conduct a TBI Needs & Resources Assessment (every two years of the five-year grant cycle) - Collaborate with partners to increase TBI screening within the DMH/DD/SUS system as well as at Domestic Violence Program Pilot Sites.
+Hire a Neuro-Resource Facilitator/Outreach Coordinator for technical assistance with the identified pilot screening entities/programs and to provide resource information to individuals with TBI, family members, professionals, and other stakeholders. - Hire a Training Coordinator, create a statewide training plan for TBI and conduct TBI training on identified topics statewide. - Strengthen the Information & Referral Process and documentation across the state.